Let’s write a search engine, part 2 of 2

 I’m using regexps instead of xpath or xmllint to extract from my xhtml files, so it misses some things and improperly formats others.
 That’s ok for now.
 The main goal is to try out ranking, and then I can go back and improve the extraction if I want to pursue this project.

-While working on this part, I improved the formatting and made the search results clickable (opening in a new window).
+I then refactored the code into smaller functions to make experimentation easier.
+I also improved the formatting and made the search results clickable (opening in a new window).

 function escapeHTML(text) { // wish this was built in